syeda-commits/bacterial_analysis/README.md

-# bacterial_analysis
-# Salmonella enterica Genome Assembly and AMR Profiling
+# Salmonella Typhi AMR Profiling Pipeline

 This project focuses on the assembly, annotation, and antimicrobial resistance (AMR) profiling of a *Salmonella enterica* isolate using publicly available sequencing data from NCBI.